Put Yourself in My Place (Kylie Minogue song): Background and composition

 "Put Yourself in My Place" was written, arranged, and produced by American musician and songwriter Jimmy Harry.
 The track was recorded at Whorga Musica Studios, Axis Studios and Power Station Studios in New York City by Doug Deangelis, who served as the engineer and mixer for Minogue's fifth and eponymous studio album (1994); it was the only entry from the parent album that was recorded away from Minogue's home in the United Kingdom.
-British author Sean Smith, who had written an biography detailing Minogue's career, noted that "Put Yourself in My Place" was one of the singer's most personal yet favourite tracks.
+British author Sean Smith, who had written a biography detailing Minogue's career, noted that "Put Yourself in My Place" was one of the singer's most personal yet favourite tracks.
 Musically, it is a ballad-inspired recording that incorporates musical elements of trip hop and pop music, as described by writers Adrian Denning and Hunter Felt from PopMatters.
 Chris True of AllMusic described the song as "slicker, more stylish, and less hooky than anything she had previously recorded."
 According to the demo sheet music at Sheet Music Direct published by Music Sales Group, the song is set in time signature of common time with a tempo of 78 beats per minute.
-During the opening sequence and first verse, it has a chord progression of F♭–F–F♭–F–F♭–F–F♭–F–F/A–F♭–F, and Minogue's vocals span from B♭3 to E♭5.
+During the opening sequence and first verse, it has a chord progression of F11–F–F11-F–F11-F–F11–F–F/A–F11–F, and Minogue's vocals span from B♭3 to E♭5.
 Julie Aspinall stated that the lyrical content is "about a woman who has never been able to get over her ex-boyfriend".